AnotherBudgetGamer/abg-clib/README.md

 ```

 ### Building with build.bat
-The `build.bat` script is intended for Windows Command Prompt of PowerShell.
+The `build.bat` script is intended for Windows Command Prompt or PowerShell.

 #### PowerShell
 From the project root: